 - Retention/Sensitivity – Does anything in this library need to be kept for a certain time after a user deletes it?
-Are there documents that need protections even if they leave SharePoint Online?
-Are there a subset of documents which should only be seen by a named group?
+Are there documents that need protection even if they leave SharePoint Online?
+Are there a subset of documents that should only be seen by a named group?

 Unlike libraries, lists only hold data.
 A list item can have attachments.

 - Inherit Permissions? – Should there be a smaller group of people who can access/edit/manage these list items?

 - List Name – Pick something a user could guess the list’s contents by name alone.

 - Purpose/Intent – Why does this list exist?
 What are people supposed to do here?

 Pages are the main way information is presented to users, especially in Hub or Communication sites.

 - Page Editors – Who should be able to edit pages?
 How do we train our page editors?